Minami189/LawBot/README.md

 inside cmd enter in cd [the directory of inside the backend folder you moved to htdocs from earlier]

-type composer update, wait for it to finish
+type "composer update" and hit enter, wait for it to finish

-type composer install and hit enter wait for it to finish
+type "composer install" and hit enter wait for it to finish